jpverkamp/blog/content/reviews/books/Gertrude Chandler Warner/The Boxcar Children/19 - Benny Uncovers a Mystery.md

 page_count: 128
 series_index: [19]
 ---
-And so it ends--at least the original 19 books written by {{< goodreads author="Gertrude Chandler Warner" >}}, which is where I'll be stopping for the time being.
+And so it ends--at least the original 19 books written by [[Gertrude Chandler Warner]](), which is where I'll be stopping for the time being.

 And it's a rather strange story.
 Benny gets it in his head that he absolutely needs a summer job--so he ropes Henry into going with him... and the both of them end up working at the same place?
 With a mystery in the works to boot?
 Sure.
 It works.